 “I was pushed out of the comfort zone of my PhD and was challenged by real life tech transfer cases.”
 Frederik Van Leemputte is completing his internship at VIB’s Innovation & Business team and is a brisk campaigner of the program.
 “The installation of an internship program has been a great asset for our team and it creates an excellent opportunity for young and dynamic researchers to broaden their skills as well.”
-Els Hermans, Business Development manager at VIB, confirms the added value of their recently launched internship program.
+Els Hermans, former Business Development manager at VIB, confirms the added value of their recently launched internship program.

 When did the idea of an internship at VIB’s Innovation & Business team arise?

 Els: “In clinically oriented life sciences, such as veterinary medicine and animal health, the concept of an internship has been implemented for many years, giving young clinicians the possibility to enroll in a rotating program at different medical units for a limited time.
 I have a background as a Doctor of Veterinary Medicine and am quite familiar with the idea of an internship program and its potential benefits.
 Within VIB’s tech transfer unit, we anticipated that an internship program could be a great asset too, and a splendid opportunity for young and dynamic researchers with an interest in business.”

 Els: “We want to offer a great experience within the relatively short time frame of one year, while maintaining a balance between the requisites of a specific field and the capacities of the young applicants.